wandb/docs/docs/guides/integrations/mmengine.md

 ```

 :::info
-You pass a dictionary of arguments for [wandb run initialization](https://docs.wandb.ai/ref/python/init) input parameters to `init_kwargs`.
+You pass a dictionary of arguments for [W&B run initialization](https://docs.wandb.ai/ref/python/init) input parameters to `init_kwargs`.
 :::

 Next, you simply initialize a `runner` with the `visualizer`, and call `runner.train()`.